keunlee/sample-fullstack-app/backend-nodejs/README.md

 ### Development Notes

-I am using sequelize as a Node JS based ORM.
-For more info on how to generate a typescript based domain model from a database, as well as usage, please see the following forked project:
+This project uses sequelize as a Node JS based ORM.
+For more info on how to generate a typescript based domain model and repository from a database, as well as usage, please see the following forked project:

 https://github.com/keunlee/sequelize-auto-ts